View the long version of our program overview here.

 Our midwives do not participate in the 24/7 call schedule at Mission, but instead we adopt a team-based approach that fully integrates the CNMs into our group practice.

-A certified doula is a trained professional who provides continuous physical, emotional, and informational support to a mother before, during, and after childbirth to support her in achieving the healthiest, most satisfying birth and postpartum experience possible.
+A doula is a trained professional who provides continuous physical, emotional, and informational support—including advocacy to pregnant individuals and their families—before, during, and after childbirth to help them achieve the healthiest, most satisfying birth and postpartum experience possible.

 Maternal-fetal medicine (MFM) specialists are high-risk pregnancy experts who oversee complicated pregnancies.
 MFM physicians work collaboratively with other clinical specialists including certified nurse midwives, nurse practitioners, physician's assistants, and general obstetrician-gynecologists; to keep expectant moms safe and healthy prior to, during and shortly after pregnancy.
 Our specialists offer prenatal ultrasounds and related screening and diagnostic tests, develop interdisciplinary care plans. administer treatments and perform surgeries depending on the type and severity of complications.